What is a Restaurant Manager?

-Very often restaurant managers are owners of the business as well, which means they will closely work with the chef, selecting recipes and compiling menus.
+Very often restaurant managers are owners of the business as well, which means they work closely with the chef, selecting recipes and compiling menus.
 Being the owner will also require a restaurant manager to be good at planning and balancing the budget, checking that everything is in order and that the accounts balance.
 In bigger businesses, they often plan marketing campaigns and strategies that help meet sales.

 What is the workplace of a Restaurant Manager like?